K41R05/CS455-Final-Project/cs455-final-project/README.md

   <image src="https://user-images.githubusercontent.com/67940767/162885546-0c723dab-77a0-4d5c-bc89-beba41fdf74f.png" width="50%" height="50%">
 </p>

+---

+## Concise Project Description:
 The My3dmodel Viewer app allows users to view prebuilt 3d objects on the application.
-They can rotate the object, change the object's color, and toggle the background color of the object.
+They can do this by looking through the App's menu and viewing the prebuilt 3d objects tabs.
+They can also rotate the object, change the object's color, and toggle the background color of the object.

 -----
 ## Table of contents